Pound Falls Against Most Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The British pound weakened against most major currencies in the Asian session on Thursday.
+BRUSSELS (dpa-AFX) - The pound slipped against most major counterparts in the early European session on Wednesday.

-If the pound extends its downtrend, it is likely to find support around 1.20 against the greenback, 0.87 against the euro and 1.22 against the franc.
+The next possible support for the pound may be found around 1.20 against the greenback, 1.21 against the franc and 0.88 against the euro.

 Copyright RTT News/dpa-AFX